danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       if (!s3) {
         continue;
       }

       const { object: s3Object = {} } = s3;
       const { key } = s3Object;
       if (!key) {
         continue;
       }

-      // Keys are sent as URI encoded strings
-      // If keys are not decoded, they will not be found in their buckets const decodedKey = decodeURIComponent(key);
+      const decodedKey = decodeURIComponent(key);
       // We'll use the "decodedKey" to tell Amazon Elastic Transcoder
       // which file to transcode